 The most heart-wrenching scenes in Watership Down are the appearances of the Black Rabbit of Death.
 The scene with Fiver following it over the hill when he believes Hazel has been killed, accompanied only by Art Garfunkel’s song Bright Eyes, is a moment that leaves an entire audience’s breaths’ frozen.
 The final scene with the appearance of the Black Rabbit to Hazel, gently asking him “Would you like to be in my Owsla?
 I know you would,” and Hazel lying down to die while his spirit capers off with the Black Rabbit is an ending so tragically sad that it guaranteed to leave every eye in the house, child and adult alike, going out wet.

 Richard Adams went on to write a number of other animal stories, although none that have enjoyed the success of Watership Down.
 Watership Down director Martin Rosen later returned to make a film out of Adams’ The Plague Dogs (1982), about the adventures of two dogs escaped from a bio-research lab, although this was little seen bu is an excellent film well worth of rediscovery.
 The only other Richard Adams work adapted to the screen so far is The Girl in a Swing (1988), which is a ghost story.

 Watership Down (1999) was a short-lived animated tv series, produced by Martin Rosen.
-The BBC have also announced Watership Down (2018), a four-part animated tv series remake.
+Watership Down (2018) was a CGI animated tv series remake from the BBC.